-Many types of petrified wood are used in lapidary work.
-Many are opalized and riddled with fractures, making them very difficult to work with.
-Other fossilized variations, like sycamore, are much easier to work with.
-Sycamore is one of the darker petrified woods.
-In materials like Blue Forest and Eden Valley petrified woods from Wyoming, much of the ring pattern still showing; however, most of the nicer sycamore comes from Oregon, near Sweethome.
+Sycamore petrified wood is one of the darker petrified woods.
+Unlike other varieties that are opalized and riddled with fractures, it is easier to work with.
+In materials like Blue Forest and Eden Valley petrified woods from Wyoming, much of the ring pattern still shows; however, most of the nicer sycamore comes from Oregon, near Sweethome.

 Working With High-Contrast Rings

-Sycamore petrified wood, in my opinion, is one of the more beautiful varieties due to its black color and high-contrast tree rings.
+Sycamore petrified wood, in my opinion, is one of the more beautiful varieties because of its black color and high-contrast tree rings.
+Other petrified wood materials include Hell’s Canyon and Teredo.
 I recently learned a new technique from Roy Kessell, of R&B Rockshop, for prepping this material before cabbing it.

 Once you get your slabs cut, you may think you have found some nice areas that will make good cabs; however, much is hidden in the black areas.
 Roy showed me that you can soak the slabs in bleach for two to three days to expose more of the tree ring patterns.
 This method is to be used to each person’s personal preference, so soak your slabs and check them each day.